Stephen Dydo (Guitar, Violin, Banjo, Mandolin) D.M.A. Columbia University, M.A. Columbia University, B.A. Columbia University

 Keita Fukushima began studying violin using the Suzuki Method, meeting Dr. Suzuki himself every spring and summer at the Grand Children’s Concert.
 At the age of twelve, he won first prize at the 40th All-Japan Music Competition and appeared as a soloist with the Tokyo Symphony.

 Mr. Fukushima has participated an performed in various music festivals, including the International Academy in Nice, the Music Session in Holland, the Mozarteum in Salzburg, and the Bowdoin Festival in Maine.
 He was invited to play in the master classes of Ruggero Ricci, Zakhar Bron, Dorothy DeLay, Herman Krebbers, Eduard Schmeider, and many others.
 Mr. Fukushima received his Bachelor’s and Master’s degrees from the Juilliard School.

-A violinist and violist, was for 25 years a member of the Philharmonia Virtuosi Chamber Orchestra and is currently a member of The Santa Fe Opera Orchestra and the Santa Fe Concert Association.
-She has participated in numerous concert tours of Japan and North America, and has played on dozens of recordings with EOS, Philharmonia Virtuosi, and The American Symphony Orchestra.
+Denise Rood (violin, viola) has been a 25 year member of the Philharmonia Virtuosi Chamber Orchestra and is currently a member of The Santa Fe Opera Orchestra and the Santa Fe Concert Association.
+She has participated in numerous concert tours of Japan and North America and has played on dozens of recordings with EOS, Philharmonia Virtuosi, and The American Symphony Orchestra.
 Mrs. Rood was formerly a member of the Goldovsky Opera Company, performing in over 70 American cities.
 Her recording of Copland and Barber with the Atlantic Symphonietta was nominated for a Grammy Award.